 I am an NIH NRSA postdoctoral researcher at Northwestern University working with Dr. Sandra Waxman.
 I received my PhD in Cognitive Science from Brown University where I worked with Drs.
 James Morgan and Dave Sobel.

 I investigate the development of symbolic communication with a specific emphasis of word learning.
 My studies focus on (1) the development referential links between words and mental representations and (2) inferences about word meanings from social information.
 I am working to expand my research focus to linguistic and sociocultural diversity in the development of symbolic communication.

-I use a combination of behavioral and eye-tracking measures and employ live acting, video-recordings, videochat, and online apps in experimental manipulations.
-Recently, I joined the Lookit platform and run an intermodal preferential looking (IPL) study online.
+I use a combination of behavioral and eye-tracking measures and employ live acting, video-recordings, videochat, and online apps in my experimental manipulations.
+Recently, I joined the Lookit platform and run intermodal preferential looking (IPL) studies online.

-Apart from my main lines of research, I study children's causal reasoning and speech sound categorization in adults with autism spectrum disorders.
+Apart from my main lines of research, I have studied children's causal reasoning and speech sound categorization in adults with autism spectrum disorders.

-As my pastime, co-host the It's Innate podcast with colleagues Deon Benton and Candace Lapan and work as a PARKES radio telescope operator with the Breakthrough Listen initiative at the UC Berkeley SETI Research Center.
+As my pastime, co-host the It's Innate podcast with colleagues Deon Benton and Candace Lapan and work as a PARKES radio telescope operator with the Breakthrough Listen initiative.